 Where is your first port of call when looking for the right book?
 Amazon? iTunes?
 Even an actual brick-and-mortar library???
 All good options, but there is one delightfully simple place you should be trying first.
 Google Books.
-Not only can you preview a large portion of a book to try before you buy, you may even strike it lucky and get the whole thing for free!
+Not only can you preview a large portion of one of the books for teachers to try before you buy, you may even strike it lucky and get the whole thing for free!
 Here are five completely free eBooks to get you started, but make sure to take some time and explore, who knows what gems you might find.

 Access: No signup required